distantmagic/structured/README.md

 ### Mapping Extracted Result onto an Arbitrary Struct

-Once you obtain the result:
+Once you obtain the result you can map it to an arbitrary struct:

 ```go
 import "github.com/distantmagic/structured/structured"